carbamazepine (generic name)

 Top Learning Centers(Recursos en Español)

 What should I watch for while using this medicine?Visit your doctor or health care professional for a regular check on your progress.
 Do not change brands or dosage forms of this medicine without discussing the change with your doctor or health care professional.
+If you are taking this medicine for epilepsy (seizures) do not stop taking it suddenly.
+This increases the risk of seizures.
+Wear a Medic Alert bracelet or necklace.
+Carry an identification card with information about your condition, medications, and doctor or health care professional.

 You may get drowsy, dizzy, or have blurred vision.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
 To reduce dizzy or fainting spells, do not sit or stand up quickly, especially if you are an older patient.
 Alcohol can increase drowsiness and dizziness.
 Avoid alcoholic drinks.